 As electric cars become more common in and around the D.C. area, one of the challenges is to locate charging facilities where the cars will be parked.
 Public charging sations are few and far between, but there is an alternative:

 Set up your own EV charging station at your home

 For many people, a garage or carport will be the logical place to plug in, but not everyone has access to a garage, so we specialize in creative installations too.
-We can provide cost effective solutions for all vehicle charging situations.
-We handle design, permitting, installation, and service for vehicle chargers of all types; Level I, Level II and Level III.
+We can provide cost effective solutions for vehicle charging situations.
+We handle design, permitting, installation, and service for vehicle chargers of Level I, and Level II.

 Because we are EV owners and drivers we understand the technology from the viewpoint of daily users; our customers get the benefit of our experience as well as the fine work of our EV-savvy electricians.
 Call us today to for an appointment and have it done right the first time and with no hassle!

-Electrical code violations are the most common problems that are identified during a home inspection.
+Electrical code violations are the most common problems that are identified during a whole house assessment.
 The more common code violations include:

 - Lack of GFCI protection

 - Improper grounding